Laguna del Maule (volcano): Climate and vegetation

 Laguna del Maule lies at the interface between a semi-arid, temperate climate and a colder montane climate.
 It has a tundra climate, with maximum temperatures of 14.1 C in January and minimum of -4.6 C in July.
 Annual precipitation reaches about 1700 mm/year; precipitation related to cold fronts falls during autumn and winter, although occasional summer storms also contribute to rainfall.
 Laguna del Maule is subject to the rain shadow effect of mountains farther west, which is why the numerous summits more than 3000 m high around the lake are not glaciated.
 Most of the lake water comes from snowmelt; for much of the year the landscape around the lake is covered with snow and storms and snowfall frequently impede traffic at the lake.
+Winds frequently blow sand and pumice.